daformat/grank/README.md

 **Options**

+`-a` Use this flag if you want the script to continue searching through all 1000 first google results.
 `-h` specify the host to use (default is 'google.com', you can use other tld such as 'google.fr', google.it'...)
 `-l` is the locale to use (default is 'en', you can any other locale supported by google such as 'fr', 'it'...)